m0yP/iYTBP-for-Magisk/README.md

-# iYTBP for Magisk v3.0
+# iYTBP for Magisk v3.0 (Discontinued)

+# 11-28-2017 - This module has been discontinued so no more updates will be posted anywhere.
+Users are encouraged to get the "official" stuff.
+Using this template will give you an error when building.
+Smart move, but rather selfish IMO.

 This module works only in Magisk 13.3 and 14.0.
 Template has been rewritten so there's no backwards compatibility.